Home renovation tax credit for seniors and persons with disabilities

-The B.C. seniors home renovation tax credit assists individuals 65 and over with the cost of certain permanent home renovations to improve accessibility or help a senior be more functional or mobile at home.
+The Home renovation tax credit for seniors and persons with disabilities assists eligible individuals 65 and over and persons with disabilities with the cost of certain permanent home renovations to improve accessibility or be more functional or mobile at home.

 You’re eligible to claim the credit for the year if on the last day of the tax year you’re:

-- a senior or a family member living with a senior.
+- A senior or a family member living with a senior, or

 The renovation must be to your principal residence, which is the home you primarily live in (including a non-seasonal mobile home).

-The renovation or alteration must help a senior with an impairment by:
+The renovation or alteration must help a senior or a person with a disability by:

 The main purpose of the renovation can't be to increase the value of the home or land.